LDMX-Software/fire/README.md

 - C++ compiler with C++17 support
 - HDF5
 - HighFive C++ interface for HDF5
+  - Accessing the HDF5 C API directly is feasible; however, HighFive provides support for Exception translation and `std::string` which I don't want to have to figure out myself.
 - Boost Core (for various low-level tasks like demangling)
 - Boost Logging (for logging through fire)
 - Boost Unit Testing Framework (optional, for testing during development)